 Historically, most nuisance bear issues in the SGA have centered around the widespread honey industry.
 These have been greatly reduced as solar fence chargers became available and the installation of electric fences around beeyards became a standard practice (Dobey et al. 2002).
 From 1996-1998, 12 instances of bears raiding fenced beeyards were documented, and in all cases when the damage occurred, the fence was not active because of depleted batteries (Dobey et al. 2002).
 Other issues typically occur around rural residences or outbuildings and are normally resolved by removal of attractants.
 Total annual nuisance complaints have been relatively low with no discernible trend.

-PROGRAM GOALS, OBJECTIVES, AND STRATEGIES FOR THE SOUTH GEORGIA POPULATION a.
-Maintain a running 4-yr average of 36% visitation rate on the SGA bait station survey
+PROGRAM GOALS, OBJECTIVES, AND STRATEGIES FOR THE SOUTH GEORGIA POPULATION

 Population Goal: Ensure long-term conservation of Georgia's black bear population